w-char/w-char.github.io/README.md

 ## Portfolio

 I am pursuing a Master's Degree in Business Analytics at the University of Utah.
-I currently work in Proposal Operations as a Hardware Cost Estimator at L3Harris.
+I currently work in Proposal Operations as a Hardware Cost Estimator at L3Harris Technologies.

 ---